thiendangit/react-native-thermal-receipt-printer-image-qr/README.md

 # react-native-thermal-receipt-printer-image-qr

-Fork of `react-native-thermal-receipt-printer` and add implement for auto connect printer with usb A React Native Library to support USB/BLE/Net printer
+Fork of `react-native-thermal-receipt-printer` and add implement for print image,qr code with Net

 ## Installation